BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <hr/>

 <p>
 On that day in 2009, I drove to Leverett, spent maybe 30 minutes at the site of the pagoda, then drove home.
-The round trip was about 11-hours.
+The round trip was about 11 hours.
 </p>

 <hr/>